ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Once the throughput advice signal is updated, the network element updates the UDP checksum for the datagram.

+A network element needs to ensure that it sends updated rate signals with no more than a monitoring period ({{time}}) between each update.
+Because this depends on the availability of SCONE packets and packet loss can cause signals to be missed, network elements might need to update more often.

+Senders that send a SCONE packet or network elements that update SCONE packets every 20&ndash;30 seconds is likely sufficient to ensure that throughput advice is not lost.
+To reduce the risk of synchronization across multiple senders, which may cause network elements to miss updates, senders can include a small random delay.

+## Monitoring Flows {#monitoring}

+Network elements can monitor flows to determine which flows are from applications that respect throughput advice.
+This section outlines an exemplary algorithm for network elements.

+This monitoring algorithm is guidance only.
+Network elements are advised that monitoring any more strictly than the following likely invalidates their advice.
+Network elements could choose not to monitor in this way or use a looser monitoring approach.
+For instance, monitoring over a longer time window than the monitoring period (67s) or using a higher rate than is signaled is possible.

+To operate this algorithm,
+the minimal state a network element maintains is:
+* the current rate limit,
+* any state necessary to monitor throughput
+  (that is, throughput usage state, such as the state in {{sliding-window}}),
+* a timer used for rate increases, and
+* the time at which that rate limit was last updated,

+When advice is set or updated, the network element waits until it receives the next SCONE packet on affected flows.
+It then updates the throughput advice in that packet ({{apply}}) and updates its monitoring state as follows:

+* If the signaled rate limit is the same as the current rate limit, set the last update time to the current time.

+* If the signaled rate is higher than the current value,
+  then:

+  * If the time since the last SCONE packet was updated is greater than the monitoring period, the current rate limit is increased to the received value and the last update time is set to the current time.

+  * Otherwise, the throughput advice is deferred.
+    The implementation sets the rate increase timer to one monitoring period
+    relative to the time that the last SCONE packet was updated.
+    When the timer lapses,
+    change the rate monitoring to the higher rate.

+* If the signaled rate is lower than the current value, set the current rate limit to match the advice, cancel any rate increase timer, discard all rate monitoring state, and set the last update time to the current time.

+A network element that reduces the throughput advice it provides MUST also discard any state it maintains about the use of the network under previous, higher rates.
+This is necessary to allow senders to discard state when advice is reduced (see {{algorithm}}).
+This avoids cases where an application that has planned usage might otherwise be completely unable to send due to a lower limits.

+A network element that reduces its throughput advice might also need delay monitoring or enforcement to allow applications time to receive and act on the updated advice.

+A network element MUST NOT alter datagrams to add SCONE packets or synthesize datagrams that contain SCONE packets.
+The latter will not be accepted and the former, even if they do not exceed the path MTU as a result, can be detected by applications and could be ignored.
+This document does not define a mechanism to support detection, but one might be added in future.

+## Flows That Exceed Throughput Advice {#policing}

+Network elements that provide throughput advice can monitor flows -- or sets of flows that are subject to the same throughput limit -- for adherance to that advice.

+In the event that a flow exceeds these limits, a network element could immediately start enforcing adherence to the advice as though it were a hard limit.
+However, this risks creating a situation where communication ceases entirely for a significant period of time;
+that is, up to the period defined in {{time}}.

+A better approach is to exclude any data transmitted before sending reduced throughput advice from any monitoring that uses the reduced rate.
+This ensures that the enforcement of limits is minimally disruptive.

 # Version Interaction {#version-interaction}